We have identified a more suitable language of this document. To change language to please click here or close

 Even after the efficiency and electrification potentials for process heat generation and the building sector have been harnessed, there will continue to be long-term demand for gaseous fuels.
 In the long run, hydrogen and its downstream products can help in various ways to decarbonise parts of the heat market.
 For the period from 2020-2024, up to €700 million can also be used for funding fuel-cell heating systems.

-The German Government is due to appoint a National Hydrogen Council.
-The Council will be made up of 26 high-level experts from business, science, and civil society who are not part of the public sector.
+The German Government has appointed a National Hydrogen Council.
+The Council is made up of 26 high-level experts from business, science, and civil society who are not part of the public sector.
 The task of the National Hydrogen Council is to advise and support the State Secretaries’ Committee through proposals and recommendations for action in implementing and enhancing the Hydrogen Strategy.